In Japan, Italian cruise ship grapples with coronavirus cluster

 The governor also faulted the Italian cruise ship operator for not managing the movements of its crew in the manner it had promised, when asked his view on Mitsubishi’s responsibility.

-News of the ship infections were trending on Twitter and sparked comparisons to the Diamond Princess, which had been quarantined in February.
+News of the ship infections was trending on Twitter and sparked comparisons to the Diamond Princess, which had been quarantined in February.
 The virus spread to more than 700 people on board the Diamond Princess and experts criticised the government’s quarantine process.

 “What, have none of the lessons of the Diamond Princess been learned?
 It was docked for repairs but were they urgent enough to require this, why was this allowed?” one user tweeted.
 “They should go back to their own country as soon as possible.”